Advertiser disclosure

 • New Federal Pell Grant formula

-• Everyone will need an FSA ID to complete the FAFSA application
+• Everyone needs an FSA ID to complete the FAFSA application

 • Student can list up to 20 schools on the online FAFSA application